Skip to main content

 Services Provided

-The aims of the VRC resource are to (1) provide the scientific community with access to animals, biological samples, data, and expertise to facilitate the use of vervets/AGMs for a wide range of biomedical research; (2) to provide exceptional training opportunities for veterinarians and researchers interested in using vervets for translational research and to serve as a platform for community and scientific outreach to foster better understanding of the use of nonhuman primates in biomedical research; and (3) to enhance the resource by engaging in applied research focused on continuing genetic and phenotypic characterization of vervets across the lifespan and evaluation of the vervet as a potential translational model in novel research areas.
-The VRC aims to provide outstanding resources and services to enable local, regional, and national researchers to utilize the VRC for multicategorical research, including the facilitation of on-site studies.
-The VRC is a critical component of the Wake Forest Clinical and Translational Science Award (CTSA), which provides administrative support and facilitates the utilization of the VRC resource across the larger CTSA network.
-The VRC is able to take full advantage of a wide range of existing research facilities within the Wake Forest School of Medicine, including multimodal imaging capabilities (CT, MRI, PET), veterinary and pathology expertise, and genetic and analytic resources.
+The aims of the VRC resource are to (1) provide the scientific community with access to animals, biological samples, data, and expertise to facilitate the use of vervets for multidisciplinary biomedical research; (2) provide hands-on training opportunities for veterinarians and researchers interested in using vervets for translational research and serve as a platform for community and scientific outreach to foster better understanding of the use of vervets in translational research; and (3) further enhance the resource by conducting applied research focused on expanding the phenotypic and genotypic characterization of colony animals and the evaluation of the vervet as a potential translational model for biomedical research.
+The VRC aims to provide outstanding resources and services to enable local, regional, and national researchers to utilize the VRC for multicategorical research, including onsite studies.
+The VRC is a Research Core within the Wake Forest University School of Medicine (WFUSM) and has worked closely with the Wake Forest Clinical and Translational Science Institute to facilitate the utilization of the VRC resource across the larger Clinical and Translational Science Awards (CTSA) Program at NIH.
+The VRC can take full advantage of a wide range of existing research facilities, including multimodal imaging capabilities within the Translational Imaging Program, veterinary and pathology expertise within the Section on Comparative Medicine and its Animal Resources Program, and the genetic and analytic expertise within the Center for Precision Medicine.
+The VRC also works with multiple research centers within WFUSM to support and expand the use of VRC resources across different research areas.

 Contact Information